btholt/complete-intro-to-react-v5/lessons/parcel.md

 title: "Parcel"
 ---

 [Parcel][parcel] is a relatively new bundler for JavaScript projects.
-The past three revisions of this workshop all teach Webpack and end up spending a decent amount of time covering how to set it up.
+The first three revisions of this workshop all teach Webpack and end up spending a decent amount of time covering how to set it up.
 Webpack is a fantastic piece of technology and you should definitely consider using it for your large applications; it's been around a long time and has a lot of support.

 That being said, Parcel is an amazing tool that zero-config.
 It works with everything we want to do out of the box.
 Since this is a class on React and not build processes, this allows us to focus more on React.
 Let's go see what it can do for us.